 Olivia Winokur is an NSF GRFP fellow and Entomology PhD student at UC Davis where she studies how ecological factors affect mosquito-borne virus transmission.
 Olivia obtained her B.S. from Cornell University where she studied dog heartworm transmission and mosquito flight tone variation.
 Olivia enjoys traveling, backpacking, playing pub trivia, and is passionate about promoting diversity in STEM and the outdoors through GOALS. @oliviawinokur

-Mathew Leland is a software engineer for the Barker lab.
-He utilizes the huge amount of data stored at the Calsurv platform, and tries to create informative and fun to use visualizations.
+Mathew Leland is a software engineer on the CalSurv Gateway team.
+He utilizes the huge amount of data stored within the CalSurv Gateway platform to create informative and fun maps and visualizations.

 Shawn Ranck is a software engineer on the CalSurv Gateway team.
 He develops application features and services for the program’s web-based users.

 Kurt Johnson is a software engineer.
 He works with the CalSurv Gateway team to maintain the website, develop functionality, and onboard the growing user base.

 Manuel Beja da Costa, an electrical engineer looking for a career change, is currently working in Iquitos, Peru.
 While his main focus is the management and improvement of our project’s data portal, Manuel also dedicates some of his time to resolving the various technical difficulties that occur both in the office and in the field.